 New Jersey has taken a firm stance on prohibiting the use of cell phones while driving.
 Compared to other states, New Jersey has some of the strictest laws when it comes to the use of a mobile phone while operating a motor vehicle.
 According to a recent study, out of approximately 3 million motor vehicle accidents throughout the state of New Jersey between 2004 and 2013, nearly one half – approximately 1.4 million involved distracted drivers.
 That is why police officers are on the lookout every day for drivers with their phones in their hands.
 If an officer sees you using a cell phone while driving in New Jersey, you will be stopped, and you will be ticketed.

 Most people disregard cell phone tickets, and simply pay the fines, thinking that nothing bad will happen as a result of this ticket.
 They are wrong.
-As of 2014, the State of New Jersey has increased their fines for talking or texting on a hand held device while driving.
+As of 2014, the State of New Jersey has increased its fines for talking or texting on a handheld device while driving.
 First offenders must pay a fine of at least $200, while second offenders pay double that.

 If you have received at least three cell phone tickets within ten years of each other, you will be accessed three points on your license.
 In addition, a judge can suspend your license for ninety days at their own discretion.